-Josephine is five years old.
-She is in Primary One and loves to play with her little sister who has joined her in the Fields of Life office in Kampala, Uganda.
+Josephine is in Primary One and loves to play with her little sister who has joined her in the Fields of Life office in Kampala, Uganda.
 After greeting the Sponsorship Officer, Josephine asks her sister to go outside and she sits down at a desk in the office.
 She receives a piece of paper, picks out a pencil, holds it carefully and tilts her head.
 Writing very neatly, she begins; “Dear Anna*, my name is Josephine…”

 On this particular Tuesday, Josephine was one of 25 children in nursery, primary and secondary school who individually visited the Fields of Life office to write letters to their sponsors.
 Each one taking about an hour to draft, edit and make a final copy.
 It is very inspiring to watch the children sit down, sharpen their pencils, ponder over their words and write!